nhost/hasura-backend-plus/README.md

 )
 TABLESPACE pg_default;

-ALTER TABLE user_management."user"
+ALTER TABLE public."user"
     OWNER to postgres;

-COMMENT ON COLUMN user_management."user".username
+COMMENT ON COLUMN public."user".username
     IS 'You can Also use email as username if you want.';

--- Table: user_management.role
+-- Table: public.role

--- DROP TABLE user_management.role;
+-- DROP TABLE public.role;

-CREATE TABLE user_management.role
+CREATE TABLE public.role
 (
     id uuid NOT NULL DEFAULT gen_random_uuid(),
     name text COLLATE pg_catalog."default" NOT NULL,